You want smart political talk without the meltdowns?

 You know, we can't do this.

-You told me both on air and privately in a conversation we had that as soon as the primary was over, that you were going to appeal and and go out and try to get every voter, regardless of whether they're Republicans or Democrats.
+You told me both on air and privately in a conversation we had that as soon as the primary was over, that you were going to appeal and go out and try to get every voter, regardless of whether they're Republicans or Democrats.

 Explain that.

-I said, I represent all the people, whether you're Democrat, Republican, independent, I don't care who you are, I represent you, and I want to hear what you gotta say.
+I represent you, and I want to hear what you got to say.

-Whether you're a Democrat, I want to sit down and hear what you gotta say.
+And that's why I said, I want to sit down with the people, whether you're a Democrat, I want to sit down and hear what you got to say.

-It gotta do with the policy.
+It got to do with the policy.

 And I say, I want to do a unity rally.